Content and structure

 Lectures will be taught entirely in English.
 In addition, students will optimize their intercultural skills thanks to the internationality and heterogeneity of the course participants.

-The Global Trade Management (M.A.) program can be studied in two different study variants.
+The program Entrepreneurship can be studied in two different study variants.
 Based on the admission requirements, it will be decided whether an internship semester will be integrated for the course of study of 4 semesters or the possibility of a shortened course of study of 3 semesters.

 On successful completion of the program, students will receive a Master’s degree in

-- 3 semesters with 90 credit points or
+- 3 semesters with 90 CP or in

-The degree program is divided into the following sections:
+Therefore, the program can be divided into the following sections:

 - Global Careers, Employee Motivation & Organization Design